howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/2-queries-loading-links.md

 Here, you're using mock data for now to make sure the component setup works.
 You'll soon replace this with some actual data loaded from the server - patience, young Padawan!

-To complete the setup, open `App.js` and replace the contents with the following:
+To complete the setup, open `App.js` and replace the current contents with the following:

 ```js
 import React, { Component } from 'react'